Jindo Morishita

-Jindo Morishita (森下仁道; born 25 August 1995) is a Japanese footballer who plays as a forward for Accra Great Olympics.
-Besides Japan, he has played in the Netherlands, Zambia, and Ghana.
+Jindo Morishita (森下仁道; born 25 August 1995) is a Japanese footballer who plays as a forward for Botola 2 club Stade Marocain.
+Besides Japan, he has played in the Netherlands, Zambia, Ghana, and Morocco.

 Career

-Morishita started his career with Zambian side MUZA.
+Morishita started his career with Zambian side Maestro United Zambia.

 Before the 2021 season, he signed for Ebusua Dwarfs in the Ghana Premier League (GPL).
 On 9 April 2021, Morishita debuted for Ebusua Dwarfs during a 1–1 draw with Eleven Wonders, becoming the first-ever Japanese player in the GPL.
 However, he suffered relegation to the Ghanaian second tier.

+In 2024, Morishita signed for Botola 2 club Stade Marocain, becoming the first player from Japan to play professionally in Morocco.